 The program provides young people with mentoring support for up to 12 months to help participants adjust to, prepare to enter, and stay in, the workforce in Australia.

-As a mentor, you will provide support to 2 mentees by:
+As a mentor, you will provide support to your mentee by:

 - Encouraging them to recognise and focus on their strengths and interests

 - Advising them on ways to identify and work towards their goals